VS Code and Sigasi offer many ways of searching in the workspace, projects, files, and views.

 Searching in the workspace

-You can perform a text search in the entire workspace by going to the VS Code Search activity.
-This feature has a few options:
+You can perform a text search in the entire workspace through the VS Code Search views.
+You can also open it via Ctrl+Shift+F This search has a few options:

 - Match Case: matches the exact casing you entered